yenbuilds/australia-social-media-ban/is-a-fail.md

 It is about optics.

 And both voters and parents should demand far more than a headline and a hollow gesture.

+TLDR; A simplistic ban that doesn’t change any incentives, cannot be enforced, ignores the broader media ecosystem, creates perverse incentives, punishes everyone except the wrongdoers, and invites a new class of parasitic compliance middlemen — that’s not good policy.
+That’s feel-good stupidity.